-At Capella, certain degrees within the business, information technology, and psychology programs give students the option of taking traditional courses or following a FlexPath model that is self-guided and self-paced.
-The FlexPath model charges \$2,000 in tuition each quarter (three months), compared to either \$321 per credit (lower-level classes) or \$371 per credit (upper-level classes) in the standard model.
+At Capella, certain degrees within the business, information technology, and psychology programs give students the option of taking traditional courses or following a FlexPath model that is self-guided and self-paced.35 The FlexPath model charges \$2,000 in tuition each quarter (three months), compared to either \$321 per credit (lower-level classes) or \$371 per credit (upper-level classes) in the standard model.
 Students can take up to three classes per quarter in the standard model and an unlimited number of courses in the FlexPath model, although FlexPath students are limited to taking a maximum of two courses at any time.
-Once a student finishes a FlexPath course within a quarter, he or she can start another course.
-The summary of the standard start another course.
+Once a student finishes a FlexPath course within a quarter, he or she can start another course.36